intelligent-username/CNN/README.md

 Whenever our kernel size is greater than one, we are bound to go 'outside' of the input's dimensions whenever we are at or near the edges.
 This may result in literal program crashes if we're not careful or strange, undefined behaviour if we choose to, say, wrap around the edges when we reach them.
 One possible solution is to add **padding**.
 Padding pixels are simply just a border around the original image that have some sort of pre-defined behaviour. **Zero-padding** is when we add rows and columns of zeros around the input.
 Without padding, we risk having the feature map be smaller than the input, which means that we have lost information.

 If we happen to have too much data, or data that is redundant, we use pooling as a sort of 'compression'. **Pooling** is when we look at some window of data in an image and extract the parts of it that we need, discarding the rest.
 For example, when looking at a pixel, we may only care about the value of the $3 \times 3$ grid surrounding it, and so we may take the average of those 9 pixels and write them all as a single one.
 Pooling is similar to changing the stride in that it helps us get rid of unnecessary data, but in this case it is an intentional and specific transformation of the inputs.
 When changing the stride size, we simply skip over the data, but in pooling we intentionally recombine it.
 Also, the pooling comes after the convolution whereas the stride comes before.
-Note that pooling is not part of the convolution operation, rather it's a step applied before/after it to reduce or standardize the size of the data.
+Note that pooling is not part of the convolution operation, rather it's a step applied after it to reduce or standardize the size of the data.

 In addition to these factors, we can tweak other hyperparameters that are common to all neural networks, such as the learning rate, number of layers, number of neurons per layer, activation functions, as well as context-specific parameters such as the *number* of kernels.